 val prime: BigInteger = BigInteger.valueOf(Integer.MAX_VALUE)

-getInstance- Used in singletons to get the only instance.
-When parameterized, will return an instance parameterized by arguments.
-Often we can expect that returned instance to always be the same when arguments are the same, for example:
+getInstance- Used in singletons to get the object instance.
+When parameterized, it will return an instance parameterized by arguments.
+Often, we can expect the returned instance to always be the same when the arguments are the same, for example:

 val luke: StackWalker = StackWalker.getInstance(options)

 getInstance, but this function guarantees that each call returns a new instance, for example: